ClubObsidian/trident/README.md

 # Trident
-A dead simpile annotation event system using bytecode generation on runtime for method executors
+A dead simpile annotation event system that allows different event executor implementations.

+The current implementation of Trident used JavaAssist to generate code on runtime for method executors.

 # Building
 ./gradlew shadowJar